Review by Winter

 The cards themselves are rectangular--longer than they are wider.
 They use traditional symbolism.
 While the art is clearly outlined and detailed, it is also very dreamy.
 To speak deeply, it seems to just channel information to you.
 This deck is particularly good for people who want to work on their intuition--this is not one of those decks where you have to memorize anything.
 This deck is amazing!
 So really, buy it.
 I'd say its a good first deck, but its also a good second or third deck.

-See the card images of Tarot of a Moon Garden or find out the details.
+See card images from the Tarot of a Moon Garden